Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Introduction

 Language identification has been tackled with conventional methods~\cite{zissman1996comparison} as well as with modern neural networks~\cite{lopez2014lid}.
 Most of these approaches are trained purely with labeled data, however, unlabeled data is typically much easier to collect.
 Self-supervised learning leverages unlabeled data to obtain good data representations that can then be fine-tuned for a particular downstream task~\cite{oord2018cpc,chung2018speech2vec,schneider2019wav2vec,baevski2020wav2vec}.

 Prior work on LID has explored the use of a wav2vec 2.0 model pre-trained only on English data~\cite{fan2020exploring}.
-In this paper we extend this work by considering cross-lingually trained self-supervised models~\cite{conneau2020unsupervised}.
-In particular, we pre-train models on up to 25 different languages and then fine-tune them with as little as one hour of labeled data for LID to enable systems for low-resource languages.
+In this paper, we extend this work by considering cross-lingually trained self-supervised models~\cite{conneau2020unsupervised}.
+In particular, we pre-train models with a large amount of unlabeled data from many different languages and then fine-tune them with as little as 10 minutes of labeled data per language for LID to enable systems for low-resource languages.
 The audio data used here is sampled from public social media videos, which presents unique challenges such as a variety of speaker styles and the quality of the recordings.
 Moreover, our approach does not use any auxiliary features as are commonly used to improve performance.
-We also investigate different pooling strategies to aggregate the pre-trained context-representations in order to perform LID.
-We adapt wav2vec 2.0 to use log-mel spectrogram features as input, similar to~\cite{zhang2020pushing}.
+We also investigate different pooling strategies to aggregate the pre-trained context-representations for LID classification task.
+We modified wav2vec 2.0 to use log-mel spectrogram features as input, similar to~\cite{zhang2020pushing}.
 Our experiments show strong performance using as little as ten minutes of labeled data per language compared to models trained on much larger amounts of labeled data.
-Furthermore, multilingual pre-trained models achieve better performance than models trained only a single language.
+Furthermore, multilingual pre-trained models achieve better performance than models pre-trained only with a single language.